"When the student is ready, a teacher will appear."

 Just now, I remember she taught us the words "baleful" and "palpable," both, I think, coming from Milton.
 But I also remember she made us listen to an entire recording, on vinyl, of Shaw's Pygmalion.
 Oh, that was boring as snot.

 Surely she was frustrated, like all teachers, that we weren't all getting it, that she could lead us to water, but not make us thirsty.
-And she looks out and sees kids like me with their feet up on the table while she's reciting, with great feeling, but little music, "Let me not to the marriage of true minds / Admit impediments."
+And she looks out and sees kids like me with their feet up on the table while she's reciting, with great feeling, but with little music, "Let me not to the marriage of true minds / Admit impediments."

 And maybe she knows that kids like me actually have a gift inside we're either unaware of or are purposely ignoring.
 She can see it.
 This candle, its lighting baffled by a breeze, wanting to break through the darkness.
 If only she could talk to that kid.